-I’m not a fan of nutrition rules.
-I don’t think it’s helpful to tell you exactly what to eat and when.
-I think freedom is the most valuable aspect of a healthy relationship with food and a pre-requisite of Intuitive Eating.
-With my clients, I do everything I can so that they feel capable of making food choices in all circumstances that are right for them.
+I am not a fan of nutrition rules.
+I do not think it is helpful to tell you exactly what to eat and when.
+I think freedom is the most valuable aspect of a healthy relationship with food, and a pre-requisite of intuitive eating.
+With my clients, I do everything I can, so that they feel capable of making food choices in all circumstances that are right for them.

 That being said, for those who said pretty please, I have a rule for you!

 1) Foods You Do Not Like

 Let me begin with a disclaimer that if you eat absolutely no veggies or fruits, because of your particularly picky preferences, then this does not apply to you.
 For the rest of you, listen up!

 If you do not like cauliflower, why force yourself to eat it?
 I used to feel upset that I did not like bitter melon.
 Though good for health, I hated eating it!
 I definitely did not like myself while I was shoving that bitter vegetable down my throat, but it was all in the name of health!
 Bad reason.